egorponomarev/Android-SDK/README.md

 p.registerPlayerListener(new PlayerListener() {
   public void onPlayerInitialized(PlayInfo playInfo) {

     p.setCredentials(TOKEN, SECRET);

+    // queue up music for playback
     p.tune();
   }

-  public void onNotInUS() {
+  public void onPlayerError() {
-    // app is not located in the US, so hide player functionality }
+    // unrecoverable error, such as the user not being in the US or there
+    // being no connectivity.
+  }
 });